mongomock/mongomock/README.rst

 3. The code is auto-formatted (``hatch fmt``).
 4. The build passes on your PR.

-To download, setup and perfom tests, run the following commands on Mac / Linux:
+To download, setup and perform tests, run the following commands on Mac / Linux:

 .. code-block:: console